How does the MOS affect a stock’s score?

 EPS Calculation: Net Income/Outstanding Shares

-If the MOS has declined while the Share Price remained the same, this means the EPS has declined, which essentially means the Net Income has declined.
+If the MOS has declined while the Share Price remains the same, this means the EPS has declined, which essentially means the Net Income has declined.
 In other words, the business is becoming less profitable which is a bad sign.

-If the MOS has increased while the Share Price remained the same, this means the EPS has increased which essentially means the Net Income has increased.
+If the MOS has increased while the Share Price remains the same, this means the EPS has increased which essentially means the Net Income has increased.
 In other words, the business is becoming more profitable which is a good sign.

 MOS Calculation: 100%-(Share Price/Fair Value)